frytg/biome-zed-repro-temp/README.md

 This should format indentations with tabs and use single quotes.

+---

-## Test2
+## Test 2

 - Open [`test2.vue`](./test2.vue)
 - Make a change and save
-- Expected: File should be formatted with tabs, `<template> should be mainted ([biomejs.dev/internals/language-support/#html-super-languages-support](https://biomejs.dev/internals/language-support/#html-super-languages-support))
+- Expected: File should be formatted with tabs, `<template>` should be maintained ([biomejs.dev/internals/language-support/#html-super-languages-support](https://biomejs.dev/internals/language-support/#html-super-languages-support))
 - On my setup: nothing

 Run this to actually see Biome in action (via CLI):